jbarnes850/deephermes-mlx/README.md

   <img src="assets/images/deephermes.jpeg" alt="DeepHermes Logo" width="600"/>
 </div>

 > **Vision**: Can we build a world where AI adapts to your hardware, keeps data private, turns ordinary devices into networked compute clusters, and integrates seamlessly with existing workflows?

-DeepHermes MLX is a small step toward this vision by providing high-performance local inference for DeepHermes reasoning models.
+### The Adaptive ML Workflow

+We believe that the **Adaptive ML Workflow** is a dynamic approach that intelligently configures every aspect of the ML pipeline based on your specific hardware capabilities.
+DeepHermes MLX understands your hardware and builds workflows optimized for you.

 ## End-to-End Workflow

-DeepHermes MLX provides a complete end-to-end workflow for working with large language models on Apple Silicon:

 1. **Model Selector** - Optimized selection of a DeepHermes model based on your hardware
 2. **Inference** - Run inference with DeepHermes models